Rights offers: what you need to know

 Closing date: the deadline for participating in the rights offer.

 Record date: the date on which you had to have owned shares in the company to be able to participate in the rights offer.
+Generally to be eligible, you need to purchase shares two business days before the record date to allow for T+2 settlement times.

 Some ways rights offers may impact investors